 South Africa: In the poor township of Masiphumelele people are living from occasional jobs – if they get one at all.
 Children are living on the streets, often sick and malnourished.
 Then, some mothers joined efforts and opened the Waldorf initiative “Siyakhula”.
-The non-profit organization “Work for Love” (founded by Waldorf parents) is helping them.
+The non-profit organization Bhongolethu Foundation (formerly founded as “Work for Love”) was founded by Waldorf parents to help them.
 The occasion for founding the initiative in 2008 was the abuse and death of a three-year-old girl in the neighborhood.
-The idea to create a safe and sheltered place not only for their own children, made many parents decide to turn for help to “Work for Love”.
+The idea to create a safe and sheltered place not only for their own children, made many parents decide to turn for help to Bhongolethu Foundation.
 The original building of the kindergarten was a corrugated iron shack on an illegal township property.
 In 2009, the initiative was able to move to a newly purchased and renovated property.
 Currently, around 40 children attend the small kindergarten.

 Sitting on the banks of the muddy and littered creek, 4-year-old Luvo eats the partly rotten orange he just fished out of the dumping container next to the toilet blocks for the Wetlands settlement.
 He is hungry, his skin is itchy and he can’t find his buddies.
 His mother had him when she was only 15.
 Now at 19 she is back at school, hoping to complete grade 10.
 There is no money to send him to a Kindergarten.
 His grandmother is busy, washing clothes somewhere up the creek.
 Boring!
 Therefore Luvo has decided to run off with his friends.